Westpac Review: | Updated for 2026

 Westpac is regulated by Financial Conduct Authority (FCA), Prudential Regulation Authority (PRA).

-In accordance with the organization's privacy regulations, customer data is to not be shared with any other institutions or individuals.
+As per the organization's privacy regulations, customer information is never to be shared with any other institutions or individuals.
 This includes credit history and other financial information.

 Westpac Awards